darwin/blender-clojure/readme.md

 # Clojure and Blender

-This is an experimental attempt to enable REPL-driven Blender scripting in ClojureScript.
+This is an experimental attempt to enable Blender scripting in ClojureScript.

-Technically we extend Blender with a Python3 script (we call it "the driver") which embeds V8 JavaScript engine and handles running ClojureScript-generated Javascript in there.
+Technically we extend Blender with a Python3 script (we call it "the driver") which embeds V8 Javascript engine and manages running ClojureScript-generated Javascript in there.

 Crazy?
 Maybe, but it works surprisingly well.